keith/lsp_spinner.nvim/README.md

   },
   interval = 80, -- spinner frame rate in ms
   redraw_rate = 100, -- max refresh rate of statusline in ms
-  placeholder = '  ', -- it will be displayed when there is no activity })
+  -- placeholder displayed in place of the spinner when there is -- no activity for a given LSP client placeholder = ' ',
+})

 local capabilities = lsp.protocol.make_client_capabilities()